Shuna, Slate Islands

+During the nineteenth century the population numbered up to 69, but by the 2001 census Shuna was one of four Scottish islands with a population of just one.

 History

 In 1815, James Yates, a Glasgow native living in Woodville in Devon, bought the island from Colonel McDonald of Lynedale.
 In 1829 Yates bequeathed the island in trust to the magistrates and council of Glasgow, with profits from the estate divide two fifths to the city, two fifths to Glasgow University and one fifth to Glasgow Royal Infirmary.
 This was disputed by Yates' heir, who accepted £300 from the trustees to settle his claim.
 The revenue from the island was scarce and the trustees sold it in 1911.

-Shuna Castle was built as recently as 1911.
-It fell into disrepair in the 1980s when the cost of maintenance become too great.
+Shuna Castle was built in 1911 by George Buckley.
+It fell into disrepair in the 1980s when the cost of maintenance became too great.